fblanqui/hol-light/README_XPORT.md

 - camlp5 6.17
 - dedukti 2.7
 - lambdapi 2.3
-- ledit 2.03 (optional, to ease ocaml toplevel)
+- ledit 2.03 (optional, to ease the use of ocaml toplevel)

 Usage
 -----